projectatomic/atomic-site/source/docs/gettingstarted.md

     }

 ## Atomic Minions
 Launch your first Atomic host to act as a minion node for the cluster.
-We'll be installing the kubernetes minion services and configuring docker to use flannel and our cache.
+We'll be installing the Kubernetes minion services and configuring docker to use Flannel and our cache.
 These nodes will act as the workers and run Pods and containers.
 You can repeat this on as many nodes as you like to provide resources to the cluster.
 In our master example, we've set up 4 minions.
 As a good practice, update to the latest available Atomic tree.

     [fedora@atomic01 ~]$ sudo atomic upgrade
     [fedora@atomic01 ~]$ sudo systemctl reboot